-- Management's intention to continue providing lending services as a part of the Corporation's invested capital and/or as professional services to new AUM (as defined below) expected to be raised in future lending vehicles to be managed by the Corporation. - The Corporation's expectation that it will redeploy capital from maturing loans into other ventures of the Corporation, either for acquisitions, seeding of new products or organic expansion. - The positioning of the Corporation to sell more of SAM's funds globally. - Expansion of SAM's product line and institutional sales capability to increase its offshore assets. - The intended increase of client bases for SAM USA and GRIL through expanded marketing and sales efforts across selected geographic markets in the United States. - Expected benefits from economic and demographic trends over the next decade. - Potential acquisitions and the addition of new investment products.
+- The continued importance of the Corporation's investment track record to its success. - SAM's intention to continue to increase its Investment Products (as defined below) offerings. - Management's intention to grow the Corporation's business by increasing AUM (as defined below) and creating new investment products and businesses. - Management's intention to continue providing lending services as a part of the Corporation's invested capital and/or as professional services to new AUM expected to be raised in future lending vehicles to be managed by the Corporation. - The Corporation's expectation that it will redeploy capital from maturing loans into other ventures of the Corporation, either for acquisitions, seeding of new products or organic expansion. - Continuation of the financing activities previously provided by TFIT (as defined below) via Sprott Resource Lending Corp. - The Corporation's ongoing strategy of repositioning its Canadian diversified business for long-term growth.